How to create, add and test DKIM records?

 If you’re using ESPs (Email Service Providers) such as Google, Microsoft 365 and Third-Party services such as MailChimp, Sendgrid, etc. go to the given portal and create your DKIM record from there.
 Thus, these services store their DKIM Private Key in their servers.
 And provide DKIM Public Record to be stored in their users’ DNS Zones.

 EasyDMARC has an in-built feature called Identified Email Sources.
 We identify more than 1,000 Email Sources.
-And give recommendations towards SPF & DKIM implementation process by redirecting to that source’s official documentation.
+And provide recommendations for SPF & DKIM implementation redirecting to the source’s official documentation.

 DKIM-Identification-Configuration-DKIM-records